CompressionGuides

 compression stockings without feet covering

-Footless compression stockings are a good option for people who have swollen ankles, as they offer full coverage from the ankle to the thigh and don’t require any special socks over them.
+Footless compression stockings are a good option for people who have swollen ankles.
+As they offer full coverage from the ankle to the thigh and don’t require any special socks over them.

 They’re also easy to put on and less likely to cause skin irritation or discoloration than traditional style knee-highs.